purplesusan/cadence-client/docs/activities.md

 Some activities are long running.
 To react to their crashes quickly, use a heartbeat mechanism.
 Use the `Activity.heartbeat` function to let the Cadence service know that the activity is still alive.
 You can piggyback `details` on an activity heartbeat.
-If an activity times out, the last value of `details` is included in the ActivityTimeoutException delivered to a workflow.
+If an activity times out, the last value of `details` is included in the `ActivityTimeoutException` delivered to a workflow.
 Then the workflow can pass the details to the next activity invocation.
-This acts as a periodic checkpointing mechanism of an activity progress.
+This acts as a periodic checkpointing mechanism of an activity's progress.
 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {